udoprog/OxidizeBot/README.md

 # name = "ether"

 [player]
-# Player configuration.
-type = "connect"
-# Default device to use.
-Available device can be found in the Admin UI.
+# Optional: if you don't want to use the default device.
+All devices are listed in the Admin UI.
-device = "MyDevice"
+# device = "MyDevice"
-# Default volume.
 volume = 50

 # Set to false and the current song will not be echoed in chat.